Start your WordPress blog today with our simple, easy-to-follow guide.

 Next, is to use keyword generators like Google Keyword planner, Semrush, Keyword shitter, wordstream keyword, Ubersuggest, KWfinder to generate more ideas.
 Type in your root keyword into the keyword generator.

-Than map each keyword with another – like combine and recombine each keyword to generate new words.
+Then map each keyword with another – like combining and recombining each keyword to generate new words.
 You can use domain name generators at this point.

 Once you have several domain names you like you’ll need to check for their availability.

 How to check if the website name you want is available

 This step is pretty straightforward.
 All you have to do is visit any domain name registrar – for instance, I used domainking.ng to check website name availability.

 Type in the name you want in the search bar, press enter, and wait.

 If the domain name is available it will show a green mark beside it and prompt you to buy it.